While we can't stop the ageing process, we can lessen the effect it has on our skin.

 Face oil

-If you're not using a Software formula and are sticking to non-prescription anti-ageing products, you might want to consider a retinol product like Software's Retinol Complex Oil.
+If you're not using a Software formula and are sticking to over-the-counter anti-ageing products, you might want to consider a retinol product like Software's Retinol Complex Oil.

-You'll still be able to reap the anti-ageing benefits with retinol but it's also more tailored to those with sensitive skin or who don't want to use prescription retinoids.
+You'll still be able to reap the anti-ageing benefits with retinol but it's also more tailored to those with sensitive skin.
 If you are using an oil or serum, pop this on after cleansing and before your moisturiser.

 The fact that getting older is such an inevitable process can make us think that there’s absolutely nothing we can do about the signs of ageing, but this isn’t the case.
 The actions we take to improve our skin’s health and appearance today can have a major effect in the future.